InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - `Miscellaneous`: General types used by various components, such as compass directions.

-- `Scene Templates`: Some prebuilt scenes, such as the OctopusKit logo.
+- `Scene Templates`: Prebuilt scenes, such as the OctopusKit logo.

 - `Support & Utility`: Auxiliary classes that are required for common OctopusKit functionality, such as logging, but may not always be needed.
 Advanced projects may exclude these or use custom implementations.